srimannarayanabaratam/land_cover_classification_unet/README.md

 |`classcount.py`| Calculates the weights to be used for the weighted cross entropy by counting the pixel number of each class in the train dataset.|
 |`distribution.py`| Used to evaluate the pixel numbers of the validation and training set and visualize them via  bar chart.|
 |`dataset.py`| Used as a data loader during the training phase.|

-## Google Colab Wrapper
-For testing the repository, a google colab wrapper is also provided which explains in detail how to execute the code along with insights.
-Just download the "colab_wrapper.ipynb" file from the repository and open in your colab.
-Instructions are available there to clone this repository directly to your drive and train using GPU runtime.

 ## Training